WICG/scheduling-apis/README.md

 #### 4. Clean read (phase) after layout
 Interleaved reads and writes of dom result in layout thrashing.
 Today this is tackled with scheduling patterns like [fast-dom](https://github.com/wilsonpage/fastdom) and enforcement that goes along with this such as [strict-dom](https://github.com/wilsonpage/strictdom).

 Ideally, the read phase would occur immediately after style and layout have finished; and this would be followed by the write phase (default).
+A first class callback would allow developers to perform a clean read at the appropriate time.

+TODO: Add link to repo.

 #### 5. Propagating scheduling Context for async work
 A mechanism to inherit and propagate scheduling priority across related async calls: fetches, promises etc.